 Carson Womble was elected several times to the position of Hutchinson County Commissioner, serving from 1909-1910, and again from 1925-1928.
 During his second service as commissioner, there were several important county events that highlighted his terms, including the transfer of the county seat from Plemons to Stinnett in 1926, the construction of the Plemons Bridge, the first bridge over the Canadian River, in the same year; and the building of the new Hutchinson County Courthouse in 1927.

-Carson’s wife, Mollie, was well known in the area as being very quick at “helping out”, especially in time of sickness, and was much depended upon by community members.
-William and Mollie were known far and wide as “Aunt Mollie and Uncle Carson,” which testified to their ever willingness to be helpful in time need.
-They were also known to many a traveler who knew he would get a place to sleep and something to eat at their home.
+Carson’s wife, Mollie, was well known in the area as being very quick at “helping out”, especially in times of sickness, and was much depended upon by community members.
+William and Mollie were known far and wide as “Aunt Mollie and Uncle Carson,” which testified to their ever willing to be helpful in time need.
+They were also known to many a traveler who knew they would get a place to sleep and something to eat at their home.